 We had lunch at Windy Corner Market, built like an old country store, a restaurant that offers a fantastic selection of locally sourced meals for breakfast, lunch, and dinner.

-We all opted for the Po-Boys, a classic southern sandwich; there was a choice of ten different types on the menu.
-We ordered the fried catfish, the Kentucky Combination, which was thin-sliced country ham and swiss, and the Kentucky Boy, a pulled pork in a Bourbon barbecue sauce.
-The red skin potato salad and the coleslaw sides were delicious.
+We all opted for the Po-Boys, a classic southern sandwich; ten different types were on the menu.
+We ordered the fried catfish, the Kentucky Combination, which was thin-sliced country ham and Swiss, and the Kentucky Boy, a pulled pork in a Bourbon barbecue sauce.
+The red-skinned potato salad and the coleslaw sides were delicious.

 We couldn’t skip Windy Corner’s bakery; everything in the Midway Bakery is handmade.
-The corn and wheat flour used in their products come from the local Weisenberger Mill, in operation since 1865.
+The corn and wheat flour used in their products come from the local Weisenberger Mill, which has been operating since 1865.
 The brownies and the cookies were extraordinary.

-We headed to the Kentucky Horse Park in Lexington, the location of the International Museum of the Horse, and the world’s only park dedicated to horses and man.
+We headed to the Kentucky Horse Park in Lexington, the location of the International Museum of the Horse and the world’s only park dedicated to horses and men.
 Horse-drawn tours and special equine events are held throughout the year.
-An affiliate of the Smithsonian museum explains the horse’s importance from ancient times through today’s sporting activities.
+An affiliate of the Smithsonian Museum explains the horse’s importance from ancient times through today’s sporting activities.
 The horse artwork from around the world was extensive.
-There are life-size bronze statues around the grounds, including Man o’ War and Secretariat.
+Life-size bronze statues are around the grounds, including Man o’ War and Secretariat.

 Larissa gave us a private tour, explaining how they buy all their grains from local farmers.
 Larissa and her husband learned how to speed up their liquors’ aging process, going for the grain’s taste, not the alcohol content.
 Their bourbon comes out of the barrel at six months instead of years.
 They also experimented by putting coffee beans in used bourbon barrels, and this product is selling exceptionally well in local coffee shops.

-The Buchanans built a party room in the back of the distillery, where you will find local artists playing music on Friday and Saturday nights.
+The Buchanans built a party room in the back of the distillery, where local artists play music on Friday and Saturday nights.
 We played some pool, had a drink at the poured concrete bar the Buchanans built by hand, and then headed back to Welcome Hall for a barbecue and some spirits.